Therapeutic Approach

 Humanistic

-The humanistic approach centres around a person’s present life and their individual capacity for self-directed growth ultimately promoting self-discovery and holistic well-being.
+The humanistic approach focuses on an individual’s present experience and their individual capacity for self-directed growth ultimately promoting self-discovery and holistic well-being.